 The city boundaries were extended in November 1920 to incorporate the Burgh of Leith in the north and the Midlothian parishes of Cramond, Corstorphine, Colinton, and Liberton to the west and south of the city.
 The expansion meant the city grew from 17 square miles to 53 square miles and increased its population from 320,000 to 425,000.

 The ‘amalgamation’, as it was referred to at the time, was welcomed by some but opposed by others - in particular Leith Town Council who fought to retain its independence.
 The centenary commemoration provides an opportunity for everyone to understand how the city has grown and for the communities to reaffirm their own identities and heritage.

-It is often the city centre of Edinburgh that receives attention, however this project focuses on the communities that joined in 1920.
+It is the city centre of Edinburgh that often receives the most attention, however this project focuses on the communities that joined in 1920.
 If you live in, or you are from, one of the communities that came into the city in 1920 and are interested in finding out more about what is being organised, please find the contact details of your local project representatives below:

 - Bridgend: [email protected]

 - Liberton: [email protected]

 - Longstone: [email protected]

 For general information about the project please contact [email protected].

 Explore the ReDrawing Edinburgh project material